DataBiosphere/terra-cli/CONTRIBUTING.md

 All files in the `scripts/` sub-directory are copied to the image, into a sub-directory that is on the `$PATH`, and made executable.

+The `tools/local-dev.sh` and `install.sh` scripts pull the default image.
+So, the below notes about pulling an image are mostly useful for development and debugging.

+The `tools/publish-release.sh` script builds and publishes a new image.
+It also updates the image path that the CLI uses to point to this newly published image.
+So, most code changes should not need to manually image build, publish, and udpate the image path.
+The below notes are mostly useful for debugging and development, when you want to publish an image (e.g. for someone else to test) before merging a PR.

 #### Pull an existing image
-The `tools/local-dev.sh` and `install.sh` scripts pull the default image already.
-So this is mostly useful for development and debugging.

 The gcr.io/terra-cli-dev registry is public readable, so anyone should be able to pull images.

 To use a specific Docker image from GCR: